geoapify/qgis-geocoder/README.md

 #### The main plugin class

 Module [geoapify_geocoder.py](geoapify_geocoder/geoapify_geocoder.py) is where you should start with when exploring the implementation details.
-(Not all but most) QGIS plugins consist of such a class implementation, with methods `initGui` and `unload` being mandatory. `initGui` is responsible for adding the plugin menu.
+(Not all but most) QGIS plugins consist of such a main module, with methods `initGui` and `unload` being mandatory. `initGui` is responsible for adding the plugin menu.
 Every "action" gets its own sub menu entry.
 And we define what happens when an action is executed.
 This plugin comes with three actions: